Documentation Index

 Creating manual actions

-To create an action directly:- Go to Actions
+To create an action directly:

 - Click Add Action